celo-org/developer-tooling/docs/command-line-interface/election.md

 ```
 USAGE
-  $ celocli election:show ARG1 [-n <value>] [--globalHelp] [--voter | --group]
+  $ celocli election:show ARG1 [-n <value>] [--ledgerLiveMode ] [--globalHelp]
+    [--voter | --group]

 ARGUMENTS
   ARG1  Voter or Validator Groups's address

 FLAGS
   -n, --node=<value>    URL of the node to run commands against or an alias
       --globalHelp      View all available global flags
       --group           Show information about a group running in Validator elections
+      --ledgerLiveMode  When set, the 4th postion of the derivation path will be
+                        iterated over instead of the 5th.
+This is useful to use same
+                        address on you Ledger with celocli as you do on Ledger Live
       --voter           Show information about an account voting in Validator elections

 DESCRIPTION
   Show election information about a voter or registered Validator Group